ImLunchtime/Tab5_Launcher/README.md

 ### Known issues:
  - Sometimes when flashing a firmware LVGL will run into errors rendering the progress bar so the UI freezes (The flashing process is still going though).
  - The file manager is not working due to path issues
+ - The loaded firmware must not use the M5GFX/M5Unified library because if it uses M5GFX/M5Unified the device can't boot into the launcher again.

 ## 中文
 将 M5Launcher "移植"到Tab5设备上，使用LVGL实现GUI。